How to Install Monit on Ubuntu 26.04, 24.04 and 22.04

 A service that dies quietly at 2 a.m. is easy to miss until users start reporting downtime.
 Monit gives Ubuntu a lightweight watchdog for processes, ports, and resource thresholds, so you can install Monit on Ubuntu when you want automatic restarts and basic self-healing without deploying a larger monitoring stack.

-Ubuntu 26.04, 24.04, and 22.04 all ship Monit in the default repositories, with slightly different package versions and service integration across those LTS releases.
-That setup installs Monit, enables the daemon, turns on the optional web interface, limits access to port 2812, and extends cleanly into troubleshooting, updates, and removal.
+Ubuntu 26.04, 24.04, and 22.04 all package Monit in the Ubuntu archive’s Universe component, with slightly different versions and service integration across those LTS releases.
+That setup installs Monit, verifies the daemon, turns on the optional web interface, limits access to port 2812, and extends cleanly into troubleshooting, updates, and removal.

 Refresh package metadata first so Ubuntu installs the current Monit build for your release.